jhaskinsjr/nebula/README.md

 Nebula also supports multicore simulations, and can place the services for each core on a single machine, and accommodate multiple cores spanning multiple machines.
-Consider the following modified Oroblanco init.nebula:
+Consider the following modified Pompia init.nebula:

     # Sample μService-SIMulator script
     # core 0